 - Undertaken full risk assessments against national Covid-19 guidance.

-- Contactless card payment facilities and a cashless environment.
+- Contactless card payment facilities.

 - Safety screens at till points to increase protection at key points.

 - Hand sanitising points and an increased cleaning regime.

 In return, we ask that you help us by:

 - Respecting the personal space of other visitors, staff and volunteers.

 - Wash your hands regularly for 20 seconds or more and particularly after contacting surfaces in public areas.

 - Use the hand sanitiser provided at every opportunity.

 - You are welcome to wear a face covering during your visit.

 - Respect new signage or verbal instructions, and respect other customers.